zetavm/zetavm/README.md

 **Please note that ZetaVM is currently at the early prototype stage.
 As such, it is incomplete and breaking changes may happen often.**

+## Requirements:

+- GNU Make
+- GCC 5.4+ (linux) or clang (OSX), or cygwin (Windows)
+- Optional: autoconf, if needing to edit the configure file
+- Optional: sdl2, if wanting to use audio and graphics capabilities
+- Optional: Python 2 is needed to run the benchmark.py script

 ## Installation and Basic Usage

 ```